 If anything, he was going to suddenly slap his forehead, remember it was Sunday, and you know, Canadians don’t get the special price on Sundays.

-Last shot: “OK, how much was this, 90 riyals?”
+Last shot: “Okay, how much was this, 90 riyals?”
 I held up the silver and pink garnet lamp.
 “I don’t think we need this.”
 I put it aside, thinking that brought the total down to 460, and he’d just say take it all for 500.

 Mom: “But isn’t the lamp the one thing you really wanted?
 Here, I’ll buy it.”